-Be cordial.
-When you approach, communicate, talk to or listen to an individual you do not like, use good judgment and discipline yourself to use reason vs emotion.
+- Be cordial.
+When you approach, communicate, discuss, talk to or listen to an individual you do not like or disagree use good judgment and discipline yourself to use reason vs emotion.
+Do not be judgmental.

-Diplomacy requires prudence.
+- Diplomacy requires prudence.
 Be attentive and listen more to what others are saying or just simply talking about.
-Always speak the truth, but avoid excessive deliberations, otherwise folly will be your company.
+Always speak the truth.
+Make sure it is beneficial to all.
+Avoid excessive deliberations, otherwise folly will be your company.
 You can’t be diplomatic without being prudent.
 Being prudent however, does not imply that one has to be submissive to the bully or evil.